Entropy of logarithmic modes: Introduction

 When $\Psi_{\h}$ is an eigenfunction, we have

-modulo small errors in various parameters, including $\h$. \textit{In the case of $\epsilon$-logarithmic modes, these quantities are more complicated with the bulk of our article attempting to control them in $\epsilon$ and other variables.} In particular, we reduce the defect
+modulo small errors (occuring in the equalities) in various parameters, including $\h$. \textit{In the case of $\epsilon$-logarithmic modes, these quantities are more complicated with part of our article showing how to control them in $\epsilon$ and other variables.} The generalized sub-additivity statements incorporating the additional spectral mass are given in Section \ref{sect:subadd}.
+The majority of Section \ref{sect:defect} is dedicated to estimating the defect

-into functionals depending on the high and low entropy components of $\mu_{sc}$.
-From here, we work out quantities that are simpler in expression and whose sum forms an upper bound for $D(\bullet)$ in the relevant limiting regime.
-This is where the terms $\bm{R}$ and $\tilde{\bm{R}}$ arise and where we can describe the true contributions of this article.